juanpostiglione/Chess-Game/README.md

 ![queen_black](https://github.com/juanpostiglione/Chess-Game/assets/128395993/21480464-aedb-46c6-91b8-cbaf97912025)
 ![queen_white](https://github.com/juanpostiglione/Chess-Game/assets/128395993/812dafc6-3dd8-4711-aa22-ccee3d855c48)

+## PROJECT STRUCTURE:
+The project is divided in different classes with useful functions for each objective in the project.
+Comments are everywhere in the code structure to explain the use for each function.
+There is important information below for part of the project structure.

+# Welcome Window
+This class is used to create the first window for the game, where the user can enter his/her name and start playing.

+# Game Window
+This class is used to create the second window for the game where the player is going to play.
+Inside this class, there are functions from the Board class, used to implement the logic of the game.

+# Board Class
+This class is used to create the board of the game, draw the pieces in the board, and move the pieces around the board.

+# Texture Manager
+This class is used to load the textures for the png files.

-## CMAKELISTS.TXT
+# CMAKELISTS.TXT
-One of the files contains the CMakeLists.txt used of this SFML project, for MAC M1 and M2
+One of the files contains the CMakeLists.txt used of this SFML project, for MAC M1 and M2.